Wolox/tech-guides/frontend/angular/style-guide.md

 }
 ```

-The following way is considered Eager Loading and it will make the `MyComponent` component load without even entering the `home` path.
+The following way is considered Eager Loading and it will make `MyComponent` load without even entering the `home` path.

 ```ts
 {